Apps documentation

 Steps

-1. In the Template Repository project, create a story template.
+1. In the Template Repository project, create a template with subtasks.

 Info